 - Benefit from hands-on exercises and practical case studies.

-- Receive the ISO 17024-accredited ISO27001 Certified ISMS Lead Auditor (CIS LA) qualification by IBITGQ.
+- Receive the ISO 17024-certificated ISO27001 Certified ISMS Lead Auditor (CIS LA) qualification by IBITGQ.